 Is a small business flex fund loan forgivable?

 This is not a forgivable loan.
 The Small Business Flex Fund is not associated with the federal Paycheck Protection Program (PPP) or any other SBA lending programs.
-Small Business Flex Fund borrowers will pay back the full amount of the loan, at their approved interest rate–between 3% and 4.5%–over a 60-month or a 72-month term.
-The 72-month loan term is only available until 12/31/21.
+Small Business Flex Fund borrowers will pay back the full amount of the loan, at their approved interest rate–between 3% and 4%–over a 60-month term.

 What happens if I miss a payment?